 What Certification is Required?

 The National Council for Therapeutic Recreation Certification (NCTRC) provides voluntary certification for those wishing to be certified.
 Although the majority of states don’t have license or certification requirements for recreational therapists, you may be able to find a program that meets the NCTRC’s requirements, which typically focus on clinical experience.
-In order to obtain certification, you’ll need a minimum of 480 hours of supervised internship work in recreational therapy, which must occur at least 20 hours per week for 12 weeks.
-Once you meet these qualifications, you must pass an exam to be certified and continue education credits to maintain your certification.
+In order to obtain certification, you’ll need a minimum of a 14 week/560-hour supervised internship work in recreational therapy, a bachelor’s degree or higher with concentration in Recreational Therapy(Therapeutic Recreation) and successful completion of the NCTRC

 What Skills Do You Need?

 If you’re thinking about becoming a recreational therapist, you’ll need to be compassionate by nature and have a strong desire to help people.
 You should be well-organized, dependable, accurate and have good interpersonal skills.
 You need to be creative when developing and implementing activities for others, and you need to effectively communicate with medical staff and patients.
 Physical strength is also important since you may be lifting and carrying equipment on a regular basis, including sports equipment and various assistive devices.
-You may also need to help patients stand, walk or participate in other activities.
+You may also need to help patients stand, walk or participate in other activities.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Related Resource: What is a Mental Health Counselor?